julianxhokaxhiu/pushy/README.md

 ##Version History

 0.9.4
-- Fix the flicketing on first page load (aka please show the menu only when needed)
+- Fix the flickering on first page load (aka please show the menu only when needed).
+Add <code>pushy-static</code> as the latest class to the pushy nav.

 0.9.3
 - Refactored a little the code to make it more clean and manageable